 The Problem Isn’t The Rack.
 It’s Your Garage Ceiling.

-Most homeowners shopping for overhead garage storage compare weight ratings.
-Very few compare the risks, assembly requirements, or how they will actually access their stored belongings.
+Most homeowners shopping for overhead garage storage compare basic weight ratings.
+Very few compare structural risks, installation difficulty, or how they will safely access their stored items down the road.
+Finding the right system means matching your storage needs with your home's structural realities.

 |---|---|---|---|---|